minimaxir/gpt-2-keyword-generation/README.md

 ## Helpful Notes

-* There is no explicit mathematical/theoetical basis behind the keywords aside from the typical debiasing of the text; despite that, the results are good.
+* There is no explicit mathematical/theoetical basis behind the keywords aside from the typical debiasing of the text; despite that, the results are good, and there is still room for improvement!
 * The keywords will not be present in the resulting text 100% of the time, but the presence of keywords in the text is still high.
 * The scope of the text document(s) plus the keywords must be within GPT-2's max 1023 token scope (e.g. should only be a few paragraphs max).
 * Manual keywords may work better if you have them, which you can set with the `keywords_field` parameter to `encode_keywords()`.